wuyang1002431655/tango_with_django_19/manuscript/chapter7-forms.md

 any errors that may be present with a particular field and help text which can be used to explain to the user what he or she needs to enter.

-> **note**
->
-> The need for hidden as well as visible form fields is necessitated by
-> the fact that HTTP is a stateless protocol.
-You can't persist state
-> between different HTTP requests which can make certain parts of web
-> applications difficult to implement.
-To overcome this limitation,
-> hidden HTML form fields were created which allow web applications to
-> pass important information to a client (which cannot be seen on the
-> rendered page) in a HTML form, only to be sent back to the originating
-> server when the user submits the form.
+I> ### Hidden Fields
+I>
+I> The need for hidden as well as visible form fields is necessitated by I> the fact that HTTP is a stateless protocol.
+You can't persist state I> between different HTTP requests which can make certain parts of web I> applications difficult to implement.
+To overcome this limitation, I> hidden HTML form fields were created which allow web applications to I> pass important information to a client (which cannot be seen on the I> rendered page) in a HTML form, only to be sent back to the originating I> server when the user submits the form.

 You should also take note of the code snippet `{% csrf_token %}`.
 This is a *Cross-Site Request Forgery (CSRF) token*, which helps to protect